ucl-bug/k-wave/README.md

 ## Contributing To k-Wave

 k-Wave version 1.4.x is the last feature release of k-Wave version 1.x.
 Development work is now focused on k-Wave 2.x.
 Pull requests for k-Wave 1.x won't be accepted.
-Please direct any bug reports to the k-Wave forum.
+Please direct any feature requests to the [k-Wave forum](http://www.k-wave.org/forum).
+To report bugs, either file a [bug report](https://github.com/ucl-bug/k-wave/issues/new/choose), or post on the [k-Wave forum](http://www.k-wave.org/forum).